fluidskateboards/programs/README.md

 07/14/2026 Read my Jesus Calling book, fixed my piano, sang and uploaded singing covers to tiktok and youtube, played chess, made a song, went to dinner with Charles and ate good tacos and dessert.

 07/15/2026 Worked out with my personal trainer, went to MHC, had therapy, cold plunged and saunaed, drove to silverlake for AA, and came back and planted a baby oak tree.

+07/19/2026 Worked at Jersey Mike's, went on TikTok, learned traxler counter attack, journaled, and went on a run.